-

 - an outline of previous research experience and related activities

-- names and email addresses for two referees (recommenders) who will each receive an invitation to view parts of your online application and provide a recommendation.
-One of these recommenders must be the head of department or a senior representative of the host institution who can provide a statement advising that you are acceptable for the program. -
+- a letter of endorsement from the head of department or a senior representative of the host institution who can provide a statement advising that you are acceptable for the program.

 Applicants who move to the interview round and are a Lead Researcher of a research group are required to provide a document detailing the other members of the research group and their intended contribution to the project.
 A two-page biosketch of each member is also to be provided.